K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Geometry of linear systems in weighted Hardy spaces

 The theorems and corollaries proven above are the two-fold generalization of the corresponding the theorems and corollaries for the K\"ahlerian information geometry of a linear system in the unweighted Hardy space \cite{choi2015kahlerian}.
-First of all, not being limited to the logarithmic function in Corollary \ref{crl_kahler_weighted_cepstrum} and \cite{choi2015kahlerian}, the introduction of more generic transformation functions $\phi$ also induces the K\"ahler structures.
-When the logarithmic function is used, the information manifold of a linear system in weighted Hardy space includes the K\"ahlerian information geometry given in \cite{choi2015kahlerian}.
-The geometry for the unweighted power cepstrum norm of a spectral density function (unweighted power cepstrum) is found in Amari \cite{amari1987differential} and Amari and Nagaoka \cite{amari2000methods}.
-Second, it is extended from unweighted Hardy spaces to weighted Hardy spaces.
-By using more general weight vectors $\omega$ not confined to the unit sequence, it is still able to generate the K\"ahler information manifolds for signal processing filters.
+First of all, not being limited to the logarithmic function in Corollary \ref{crl_kahler_weighted_cepstrum} and Choi and Mullhaupt \cite{choi2015kahlerian}, the introduction of more generic transformation functions $\phi$ also induces the K\"ahler structures.
+When the logarithmic function is used, the information manifold of a linear system in weighted Hardy space includes the K\"ahlerian information geometry given in Choi and Mullhaupt \cite{choi2015kahlerian}.
+Second, it is extended from the unweighted Hardy space to weighted Hardy spaces.
+By using more general weight vectors $\omega$ not confined to the unit weight sequence, it is still able to generate the K\"ahler information manifolds for signal processing filters.

 Various well-known information manifolds are considered as special cases of the ($\phi$, $\omega$)-generalization of K\"ahlerian information geometry of a linear system.
 Obviously, when $\omega=(1,1,\cdots)$ is used, we obtain the unweighted complex cepstrum geometry that is the K\"ahlerian information geometry of a signal filter in the literature \cite{choi2015kahlerian}.
-These information manifolds in weighted Hardy spaces are not limited to K\"ahlerian information manifolds from the unweighted complex cepstrum or the unweighted power cepstrum, the geometry of the weighted stationarity filters, and mutual information geometry.
+These information manifolds in weighted Hardy spaces are not limited to K\"ahlerian information manifolds from the unweighted complex cepstrum \cite{choi2015kahlerian}, the geometry of the weighted stationarity filters, and mutual information geometry \cite{martin2000metric}.